kristinemlarson/gnssrefl/docs/pages/README_vwc.md

 - Will your site be a good soil moisture site?
 This is almost entirely based on how flat your site is.
 Flat is good.
 You can use a DEM, if you have it, or a photograph.

+- **Be very careful** about analyzing data across receiver change boundaries.
+We are working to make a database that will alow you to track this kind of thing, but it is not currently done.

 - This algorithm is currently only recommended and validated for the L2C signal.
 It is **your responsibility** to make sure that your RINEX files have L2C data in them.
 While this is trivial with the RINEX 3 format, it can be very challenging to